 Ideal Free Agent Landing Spots

-In this article I decided to have a little fun, I wanted to try and place all the fantasy relevant free agents in the most optimal situation.
+In this article I decided to have a little fun, I wanted to try and place all the most fantasy relevant free agents in the most optimal situation.
 For the sake of this article salary cap will be somewhat ignored, since it essentially can be circumvented by crafty general managers anyways.

 Drew Brees, New Orleans Saints - It's hard to imagine Brees leaving New Orleans based on what he's meant to the franchise and that community.
 Brees is still deciding whether he wants to play in 2020.
 If he returns, it seems like almost a formality that he would re up with the Saints.
 He has unfinished business after struggling in the playoffs vs. Minnesota, and has led the NFL in completion rate in three straight years with the help of Michael Thomas.